PTATH81/oneliner/README.md

-# Oneliner
+# One-liner

-Quick and dirty oneliner scripts for SysOps.
+Quick and dirty one-liner scripts for converting json to yaml and vice versa.